What is Discovery Day and How Best to Prepare for It?

 • How do I get to the current 96% referral rating with customers and exceed their expectations?

-• How will I be supported in the first year and after that?
+• How will the franchisor support me in the first year and after?

 Mathnasium also expects candidates to view Discovery Day as an opportunity to ask questions about the benefits—and pitfalls – of operating a Mathnasium center.
 Adelstein suggests candidates consider asking the following questions:

-• What are the greatest challenges Mathnasium has faced, particularly during Covid?
+• What are the greatest challenges Mathnasium has faced??

 • How many children are you working with individually?